-EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i. of the FOA.
+EERE makes an independent assessment of each Concept Paper based on the criteria in Section V.A.i and V.A.ii of the FOA.
 EERE will encourage a subset of applicants to submit Full Applications.
 Other applicants will be discouraged from submitting a Full Application.
 An applicant who receives a "discouraged" notification may still submit a Full Application.
 EERE will review all eligible Full Applications.
 However, by discouraging the submission of a Full Application, EERE intends to convey its lack of programmatic interest in the proposed project in an effort to save the applicant the time and expense of preparing an application that is unlikely to be selected for award negotiations.

-EERE may include general comments provided from reviewers on an applicant's Concept Paper in the encourage/discourage notification posted on EERE Exchange at the close of that phase.
+EERE may include general comments provided from reviewers on an applicant's Concept Paper in the encourage/discourage notification.

-While the content and form of the Concept Paper does not require proposing a cost share amount during the concept paper submission phase, the EERE Exchange system will require entering proposed project costs as a step in the submission process.
-Any proposed costs at the Concept Paper stage of the application process can be updated or amended at the time of full application submission.
+While the content and form of the Concept Paper does not require proposing a cost share amount during this concept paper submission phase, the EERE Exchange system will require entering a proposed cost share as a step in the submission process.
+Any proposed cost share at the Concept Paper stage of the application process can be updated or amended at the time of full application submission.